 Crown Gloss Vs Dulux Gloss

 Crown Trade have 2 oil-based gloss options.
 The standard trade gloss has a party trick, it goes on green and dries brilliant white.
-The major issue with this paint is it discolours very quickly.
+The major issue with this paint is it discolours very quickly and starts to yellow.
 This is one to avoid.

 Dulux Trade oil-based gloss is also a good product, but it does have some drawbacks.
 It is harder to apply, it can creep (bleed into another surface) and it discolours very quickly in places where there is no natural light.

 Crown’s Next Generation gloss is the better product by far.

 Crown Fastflow Vs Dulux Diamond (water-based trim paints)

 This is a bit of a funny one and I’ve got a feeling it’s down to personal preference more than anything else.
 Both the Crown Fastflow and Dulux Diamond satinwood are good products.
 Both require the same number of coats (undercoat plus 2 topcoats over previously painted).
 Both perform well too.

 The Crown Fastflow comes in a gloss, satinwood and eggshell.
 It is actually a hybrid, meaning that at some point in the distant future it will start to discolour.
 It can be awkward to use and has poor opacity, but the finish is good.

 Dulux diamond comes in eggshell (which can also be used as an emulsion) and a satinwood, however you can’t get it in gloss.
 The white is a lot whiter than Fastflow though.